verazb/verazb.github.io/index.md

 ## About

-I am a postdoctoral researcher in economics at the University of California, Berkeley, with a focus on labor economics, health economics and public finance.
+I am a postdoctoral researcher in the Department of Economics at the [University of California, Berkeley](https://www.econ.berkeley.edu/), with a focus on labor economics, health economics and public finance.
 I received my PhD in economics from the University of Basel in 2022.

 My research examines the functioning of insurance markets and transfer systems.
 In particular, I develop theoretical models and empirical tests to uncover sources of asymmetric information and their implications for social insurance design.